 “We’ve deliberately timed the launch of Stage 1 sales at Eighty-Eight By JQZ to coincide with Chinese New Year celebrations, capturing international buyers who are enjoying Sydney’s warmer weather during the Chinese winter,” Sunny Properties Group marketing agent Sunny Wu said.

-The project includes one, two and three-bedroom apartments, as well as five 5-bedroom penthouses with private lifts.
+At St Leonards the apartment project includes one, two and three-bedroom apartments, as well as five 5-bedroom penthouses with private lifts.

 “All apartments will enjoy amazing views, while residents will also have access to a rooftop pool, a lively ground floor laneway retail and dining precinct, a major supermarket, and the future St Leonards Public Library,” Wu said.

-Designed by architect PTW and Arcadia Landscape Architecture Eighty-Eight will feature a 30,000 square metre combined commercial and retail space, and will adjoin the future St Leonards open-air civic plaza, which will branch out over the neighbouring railway line.
+Designed by architect PTW and Arcadia Landscape Architecture Eighty-Eight will feature a 30,000 square metre combined commercial and retail space, and will adjoin the future of St Leonards open-air civic plaza, which will branch out over the neighbouring railway line.